-How can employers make changes to existing employment agreements?
+12 How can employers make changes to existing employment agreements?

-Oral modifications of an existing contractual agreement are permissible (Silver Dollar Club v.
+Oral modifications of an existing contractual agreement can be permissible (Silver Dollar Club v.
 Cosgriff Neon Co., Inc., 389 P.2d 923 (Nev.
 1964)).
 However, best practice would be to record any contractual changes in writing, signed by both parties.